zhaohuanqdcn/tp/docs/UserGuide.md

 #### Listing all meetings: `listmeeting`

 Shows a list of all meetings in the address book.
+Anything following the `listmeeting` keyword will be ignored by the application.

 Format: `listmeeting`